Plugin v1.5

 Exclusions

-Exclude paths or patterns from file collection under Settings > Scanner > Exclusions.
+Configure exclusions under Settings > Scanner.
+Enter one path or pattern per line.
 System checks are not affected by exclusions.

 Reading Scan Results